-As we prepared for the launch of our new website in 2017, the concept of a Twitter hashtag emerged.
-Staff and community members spontaneously responded to the trial run of #whatmakesKWgreat by tweeting their positive observations about our school district.
-This simple idea has grown over the past year.
+As we prepared for the launch of our new website two years ago, the concept of a Twitter hashtag emerged.
+Staff and community members spontaneously responded to the trial run of #whatmakesKWgreat by tweeting out their positive observations about our school district.
+This simple idea has taken off since then.
 It is now the source of the dynamic updates on our homepage.
-It tells the story of how we strive everyday to be a model, rural school district.
+It tells the story of how we strive every day to be a model, rural school district.

 “What makes K-W great!” is an exclamation, not a question.
 While the trend across the country is to try to make big schools act more like small ones, we already have that mastered.
 Technically, the Kenyon-Wanamingo Public Schools offer overlapping layers of bonding social capital.
 In simpler terms, our students have the opportunity to participate in a comprehensive range of curricular, co-curricular, and extra-curricular activities with very few restrictions.
 If a K-W student wishes to take a class, join a team, or participate in an activity they can.
 A K-W student will regularly see their peers, school staff, and community members in multiple settings, which adds value to their educational experience.

-Here are just a few examples from 2016 which demonstrate the merit of our approach to personalized, comprehensive education:
+Here are just a few examples from the 2018-2019 school year that demonstrate the merit of our approach to personalized, comprehensive education:

-- Significant closing of achievement gaps in reading as measured by standardized tests
+- Significant closing of achievement gaps in math and reading as measured by standardized tests.

 - State Class A Team Wrestling Tournament – 2nd Place Team, 5 individual medals,

-- State Class AA Volleyball Tournament – Third Place
+- State Class AA Team Volleyball Tournament qualifiers.

-- Minnesota State Fair Future Farmers of America Overall Premier Exhibiting Chapter – Third Place
+- Minnesota State Fair – FFA Overall Premier Exhibiting Chapter.